bdwilson/security-guidance/SecurityChecklist.md

 are made to their accounts.
 These types of nofications range from SMS or email alerts when charges greater than X are charged to your account.
 Other providers may also require you use their smartphone app to receive these.
-Check with your credit card provider to find out how you can get the upper hand on knowing when when charges are made against your card.
+Check with your credit card provider to find out how you can get the upper hand on knowing when charges are made against your card.

 # Travel Guidelines